AxtonS/caesar-cipher/README.md

 -added logic to wrap around the alphabet for in either direction
 -saves shifted letters into new array
 -ignores non letters and saves them to array as they are
 -converts new array back to string and prints to screen

+## updates

+-fixed the app so that it only accepts valid integers for the shift variable
+-reworded the puts messages before the inputs to read better